Build an Automated Prompt Evaluation Pipeline with LLM-as-Judge

 Generating a Full Report

-I always produce a report after each pipeline run — partly for my own decision-making, partly so I have a record to look back at when someone asks "why did we choose this prompt?" three months later.
-Here is the reporting function.
+I always produce a report after each pipeline run — partly for my own decision-making, partly so I have a record when someone asks "why did we choose this prompt?" three months later.
+The generate_report function below prints a summary table with mean scores per criterion for each variant, an overall average row, and — when there are exactly two variants — a per-criterion significance test with p-values.

 Common Mistakes and How to Fix Them